Quantitative-Methods/R-aplications/README.md

-# Quantitative methods
+# R - aplications
-The Quantitative methods repository contains R Markdown program files (applications) for statistical and graphical analysis of data that can be used in the RStudio.
+The R - aplications repository contains R Markdown program files (applications) for statistical and graphical analysis of data that can be used in the RStudio.
 Before using the applications, it is necessary to install the appropriate R packages contained in R script **0 - Install Package.R**.
 R Markdown program files:

 ## 1 - Frequency Tables.Rmd